bl-sdk/unrealsdk/README.md

 quite stick with pure C:

 1. Both dlls share the same "standard class layout".
-This doesn't quite mean "standard layout" in the strict way the C++ standard defines it, rather it's refering to what the standard doesn't require, but which have a pretty much agreed upon solution anyway, stuff like:
+This doesn't quite mean "standard layout" in the strict way the C++ standard defines it, rather it's referring to what the standard doesn't require, but which have a pretty much agreed upon solution anyway, stuff like:
     - There's a single virtual function table at the top of the object
     - Virtual functions are placed in order of definition